 Yet… over time, somehow the pain continues to intensify to the point of my needing a stronger method of pain relief.
 I was thankful to finally get off the dangerous prescription meds I was given, as long-term usage is NEVER advisable with ANY prescription… plus, I am NOT a fan of taking pills for any reason.

 Well over ten years ago now, on my first attempt to treat myself for the pain I was experiencing, I went into Shoppers Drug Mart for the topical cream that I had learned about from a TV commercial.
-However, the pharmacist explained to me that the cream I came in for was way to severe a method for the level of pain I was experiencing, and that perhaps the Traumeel cream might work for me… and it did, for several years!
+However, the pharmacist explained to me that the cream I came in for was way to severe a method for the level of pain I was experiencing, and that perhaps the Traumeel ointment might work for me… and it did, for several years!

 Over the years, it seemed to always be around October to December that the pain became so intensive that I started using Traumeel and, I actually received relief when using this cream.